South Africa's record tax revenue haul

 As part of a new VAT risk process VAT vendors selected for further verification of their refund claims are now given the option to either submit documents in support of their declaration or to revise their declaration when an error is suspected.
 Almost a quarter of vendors given this option had opted to revise their refund downwards, with the result that close to R4-billion had been saved by the fiscus.

-Sars had also introduced a self-management tool for VAT vendors in which vendors are able to manage their own VAT accounts, he said, adding that further improvements are anticipated as the VAT modernisation continues.
+also introduced a self-management tool for VAT vendors in which vendors are able to manage their own VAT accounts, he said, adding that further improvements are anticipated as the VAT modernisation continues.

 Investigative taxpayer audits